bitnami/containers/bitnami/minio/README.md

 If you remove the container all your data will be lost, and the next time you run the image the database will be reinitialized.
 To avoid this loss of data, you should mount a volume that will persist even after the container is removed.

-For persistence you should mount a directory at the `/bitnami/minio/data` path.
+For persistence you can mount a directory at the `/bitnami/minio/data` path by default.

 ```console
 docker run --name minio \